 About Youth Compass

-We have developed an approach that addresses the urgent need for appropriate crime reduction intervention programmes for young people.
+We have developed an approach that addresses the urgent need for rule-breaking - such as crime - prevention and increased prosocial behaviours for young people.

 Youth Compass is the first ever evidence-based programme designed to help young people positively develop morality in line with rule compliance, building on emotional aptitudes.